crcdng/tezos-dev-resources/README.md

 # Resources for Developers - Hic et Nunc / Teia / Tezos

 **tl;dr**

-To start learning to code Tezos smart contracts choose either SmartPy (beginner-friendly Python Syntax) https://smartpy.io/ or CameLIGO (statically typed, functional OCaml Syntax) https://ligolang.org/.
-For web frontend code, use Taquito (TypeScript) https://tezostaquito.io/.
+For Tezos smart contracts choose either SmartPy (beginner-friendly Python Syntax) https://smartpy.io/ or CameLIGO (statically typed, functional OCaml Syntax) https://ligolang.org/.
+For frontend code, use Taquito (TypeScript) https://tezostaquito.io/.

-Without installing anything on your machine,you can explore SmartPy here https://smartpy.io/ide and CameLIGO here https://ide.ligolang.org/, choose "Increment CameLIGO" from the left menu.
+Without installing anything on your machine, you can explore SmartPy here https://smartpy.io/ide and CameLIGO here https://ide.ligolang.org/.

-For more information on how to develop for [Teia](https://teia.art/) or [Tezos](https://tezos.com/) in general look at the curated [list of dev resources](list.md).
+For more information on how to develop for [Teia](https://teia.art/) or for [Tezos](https://tezos.com/) in general, look at the curated [list of dev resources](list.md).

 You can support this work and creative digital artwork curation by donating to crcrtn.tez / tz1ffYDwFHchNy5vA5isuCAK2yVxh4Ye9pnk